Sexton scores 27 points, Cavaliers beat Thunder 129-102

 NANCE UPDATE

 Larry Nance Jr. missed a fifth straight game for Cleveland with a mysterious illness that the team has said is not connected with COVID-19.
-Coach J.B.
 Bickerstaff said Nance has lost nearly 20 pounds but that the player is making progress, although there isn’t yet a timetable for his return.

 “I try to leave the medical conversations to the experts, but from what I understand, my conversations, he’s feeling better, he’s progressing,” Bickerstaff said.